Air Force Academy honors Spirit 03 aircrew legacy

 |0

-This work, Air Force Academy honors Spirit 03 aircrew legacy [Image 3 of 3], by Justin Pacheco, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air Force Academy honors Spirit 03 aircrew legacy, by TSgt Zach Vaughn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT